 Metadata is comprised of a naming structure called taxonomy, and under the taxonomy umbrella is a system of keywords and tags.
 How taxonomy is designed will be different for each company, but it should still follow conventions that will feel natural to your team.

 Keywords are the high level labeling convention.
 In other words, the type of keywords you should be assigning to your files will generally be more broad and inclusive to touch as many relevant fields as possible.
-Only Flight administrators can create new keywords in the backend, but contributors are able to add keywords to files.
+Only Canto administrators can create new keywords in the backend, but contributors are able to add keywords to files.

 When creating keywords, keep in mind these best practices: